From Role-Based Surgical Domain Modeling

 We challenge the traditional, role-based view of the operating room and propose a "staff-centric" model that recognizes the unique impact of each individual on surgical dynamics.

-Surgical data science has aimed to optimize operating room (OR) workflows by analyzing the roles of the surgical staff.
-However, this approach treats team members as interchangeable parts, failing to capture the nuanced differences between them.
 Given that factors like team familiarity and individual habits significantly affect surgical outcomes, from operative times to complication rates, we argue that this role-based view is not enough.
 We propose a fundamental shift towards a staff-centric model where each person is recognized as a unique individual, not simply an abstract role.
-However, achieving this presents a significant challenge.

 To see the limitation of the role-centric model, we show two different teams performing the same surgery with the same roles.
-Notice how their coordination, and use of the space differ, highlighting how much team dynamics can change even when roles remain the same.
+Notice how their coordination and use of the space differ, highlighting how much team dynamics can change even when roles remain the same.

 Team 1